 Parking on-site will always be a priority for medical consultants, patients and visitors.
-The project team are looking at alternative parking options for staff.
+The project team are sourcing at alternative parking options for staff.

 What is the project cost?

-The estimated total end cost is NZD $112m
+The estimated total end cost is over NZD $100m.

 Who is designing the hospital?